eduardovichmsc/webdev_project/README.md

 The navigation bar includes links to “Catalog,” “Profile,” and “Logout,” and is hidden on authentication pages.

+**Home Page — Jewelry Catalog (/catalog)**

+The main page displays jewelry items as cards with:
+• Product image
+• Name
+• Category
+• Price
+• Short description

+Functionality includes:
+• Filtering by category
+• Search by name with debounce
+• Optional sorting

+If no results are found, a reset option is provided.

+Clicking on a product opens a detailed page with full information and an option to add it to the cart.

+**Cart and Ordering System**

+Users can:
+• Add or remove products from the cart
+• Change quantity
+• View total price

+The checkout process includes order summary and confirmation.
+Selected items are sent to the server and stored as an order.

+**User Profile (/profile)**

+The profile section includes:
+• User information (username, email)
+• Avatar placeholder (initials)

+Main features:
+• Viewing active orders
+• Viewing order history
+• Editing personal data
+• Canceling orders (with confirmation)

+If no data is available, informative messages are displayed.

+All actions include loading states and error handling.

+**Architecture and API Interaction**

+The application is built using service-based architecture:
+• AuthService — authentication and token handling
+• ProductService — product data
+• CartService — cart management
+• OrderService — order processing
+• UserService — user data

 ## Contributors

 - **Darzhan Eduarduly**